 Yet, I very much do like this design.
 So, an interesting discovery here.

 Step 2: Grid

-I’m was again curious about the grid, and figured it’s again a 12 column grid.
+I was again curious about the grid and figured it’s again a 12-column grid.
 But as mentioned above: with very minimal margins: 8px all around.

-While setting up the grid we see most content is on the right, creating a sense of a-symmetry.
+While setting up the grid, we see most content is on the right, creating a sense of a-symmetry.
 Which is a good thing by the way.
 Perfect symmetry can be a bit boring.
-Creating just enough a-symmetry created a sense of tension, making it a bit more exciting to look at.
+Just enough a-symmetry created a sense of tension, making it a bit more exciting.